 How to Round to the Nearest Whole Number

 To round a decimal number to the nearest whole number, check the value of its tenths.
-If the value is equal to 5 or greater, increase the value in the whole numbers ones place by 1 and then remove all digits to the right after the first decimal place.
-If the value is equal to 4 or less, simply remove all the digits to the right after the first decimal place.
+If the value is equal to 5 or greater, increase the value in the whole numbers ones place by 1 and then remove the decimal point as well as all digits.
+If the value is equal to 4 or less, simply remove all the digits and the decimal separator.

 - 3.27: The tenths’ value is 2, so we round down: 3.27 → 3

 - 1.9: The tenths’ value is 9, so we round up: 1.9 → 2